2019 Keynote Speaker

 A Conversation With The Chancellor

 Hear Chancellor Rosa discuss pressing education issues in an engaging format.
 Chancellor Rosa and Vice Chancellor Brown will answer your questions in a Q&A format.

 Are School Board Members In Touch With What’s Happening In Schools Today?

-This panel of state association presidents, moderated by Timothy G. Kremer, will discuss a wide variety of issues such as academic relevance, graduation requirements, administrative leadership, teacher quality, resource needs, testing, technology, social media, racial diversity, safety, mental health, drug use, and college placement and career development, in an energized, fast-paced session.
+This panel of education leaders, moderated by Timothy G. Kremer, will discuss a wide variety of issues such as academic relevance, graduation requirements, administrative leadership, teacher quality, resource needs, testing, technology, social media, racial diversity, safety, mental health, drug use, and college placement and career development, in an energized, fast-paced session.